Ericsson/ecchronos/docs/UPGRADE.md

 ## From versions before 2.0.0

-A new column has been introduced and must be present before upgrading.
+A new table has been introduced and must be present before upgrading.

 The required table is shown below:
 ```